tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Client-side-Logging-with-the-.NET-Storage-Client-Library.md

 ```

-This particular example configures the client library to write log messages to the physical file `C:\logs\WebRole.log`, but you could use other trace listeners such as the **EventLogTraceListener** to write to the Windows event log, or the **EventProviderTraceListener** to write trace data to the ETW subsystem.
+This example configures the client library to write log messages to the physical file `C:\logs\WebRole.log`.
+But you could use other trace listeners such as the **EventLogTraceListener** to write to the Windows event log, or the **EventProviderTraceListener** to write trace data to the ETW subsystem.

 >[!IMPORTANT]
 > The full folder path for the log file must exist on the local file system.
 In this example, that means you must first create the `C:\logs` folder before writing logs to a file in that folder.